Postprocessing Service Configuration

 Though this is for development purposes only and NOT RECOMMENDED on production systems, setting the environment variable POSTPROCESSING_DELAY

 to a duration not equal to zero will add a delay step with the configured amount of time.
 Infinite Scale will continue post-processing the file after the configured delay.
-Use the enviroment variable POSTPROCESSING_STEPS
+Use the environment variable POSTPROCESSING_STEPS

 and the keyword delay